elidupree/yolo-block/README.md

 `yolo-block` is fully compatible with `#![no_std]` (and `#![no_implicit_prelude]`).

-A `yolo!` block can handle any error type that implements Debug, even ones that don't implement Error.
+A single `yolo!` block can handle multiple error types.
+Those error types can be any type that implements Debug.
+No extra type annotations are needed.

-Internally, to handle disparate types without having to construct a `Box<dyn Debug>`, we use a custom error type that can be converted from anything that implements Debug.
-The custom type is actually uninhabited, and the `From` conversion immediately panics.
+Internally, we use a custom error type that can be converted from anything that implements Debug.
+In order to handle disparate types without having to construct a `Box<dyn Debug>`, the `From` conversion simply panics immediately, and the custom error type is actually uninhabited.

 ## License